praj2408/Realtime-Document-Chat-System/README.md

 7. User-Friendly Interface: The system will provide a user-friendly web-based interface, enabling users to interact with the PDF querying system seamlessly.
 It will include features like search history, saved queries, and personalized settings for enhanced usability.

-8. Scalability and Performance: The system will be designed to handle large volumes of PDF files efficiently.
-It will employ optimized algorithms and scalable infrastructure to ensure quick response times, even when processing extensive collections of PDF documents.

-9. Security and Privacy: The system will prioritize security and privacy by implementing robust authentication mechanisms, access controls, and encryption protocols.
-It will adhere to industry best practices to safeguard sensitive data and ensure compliance with data protection regulations.

 ## Potential Use Cases: